gianlucam76/kubernetes-controller-tutorial/docs/concurrent_reconciling.md

   <img alt="Queueing to Dirty Set" src="assets/queueing_to_dirty_set.png" width="600"/>
 </p>

 The `processing` set plays a vital role in preventing same resource being reconciled multiple times concurrently.
 After being added to the `dirty` set, a resource is only added to the `queue` if it's not already present in the `processing` set.
-The `processing` set essentially tracks resources that are currently undergoing reconciliation.
+The `processing` set essentially tracks resources that are currently undergoing reconciliation[^1].

 Consider this scenario: Imagine a resource named _C_ changes.
 If _C_ is already in the `processing` set (meaning it's being reconciled), it won't be added to the `queue` again.
 This avoids the controller from starting multiple reconciliations for the same resource simultaneously.